 SEC Academic Leadership Development Program fellows engage in discussions and development initiatives designed to deepen their capacity to think and act effectively as future leaders in the academy.
 Texas A&M selects four faculty annually to participate in this conference-wide initiative.
+To apply, faculty speak to their dean and then prepare their nomination and submit through the dean.
+Colleges/schools can each nominate one faculty member.

-Texas A&M's 2023-2024 SEC Academic Leadership Development Program Fellows
+Texas A&M's 2025-2026 SEC Academic Leadership Development Program Fellows

 -